itsSanalog/sanalog.net/sanastro/src/content/blog/tools.md

 - Adobe Creative Cloud: I use Illustrator, Lightroom, Premiere Pro, and After Effects.
 They all suck.

-- <a href="https://www.clipstudio.net/en/" target="_blank" class="extlink">Clip Studio Paint</a>.
+- Clip Studio Paint.
 Bloated and comes with useless cloud stuff, but solid core.

 - <a href="https://oklch.com/" target="_blank" class="extlink">OKLCH Color Picker</a>